zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 As presented in this example diagram, The API MLs are installed on systems X, Y and Z.

-To establish secure communications, "APIML 1" and "APIML 2" are using different private keys signed with different public keys.
+To establish secure communications, "Domain APIML 2" and "Domain APIML 3" are using different private keys signed with different public keys.
 These API MLs do not trust each other.

-In order for all API MLs to register with an API ML (domain-1) in multitenancy set up, it is necessary that the domain-1 API ML has all public keys from the certificate chains of all registered API MLs:
+In order for all API MLs to register with an "Domain APIML 1" in multitenancy set up, it is necessary that the "Domain APIML 1" has all public keys from the certificate chains of all registered API MLs:
 * DigiCert Root CA
 * DigiCert Root CA1
 * DigiCert CA

-These public keys are required for the domain-1 API ML to establish trust with "Domain APIML 2" and "Domain APIML 3".
+These public keys are required for the "Domain APIML 1" to establish trust with "Domain APIML 2" and "Domain APIML 3".

-The domain-1 API ML uses a private key which is signed by the Local CA public key for secure communication.
+The "Domain APIML 1" uses a private key which is signed by the Local CA public key for secure communication.

-"Domain APIML 2" and "Domain APIML 2" require a Local CA public key in order to accept the routing requests from the domain-1 API ML, otherwise the domain-1  API ML requests will not be trusted by the registered API MLs.
+"Domain APIML 2" and "Domain APIML 3" require a Local CA public key in order to accept the routing requests from the "Domain APIML 1", otherwise the "Domain APIML 1" requests will not be trusted by the registered API MLs.
 The diagram indicates all of the added certificates inside the red dashed lines.

-### Commands to establish trust between the API MLs in Multitenancy Configuration
+### Commands to establish trust between the API MLs

 The following commands are examples of establishing a trust relationship between a API MLs in Multitenancy Configuration for both PKCS12 certificates and when using keyrings.

-1. Import the root and, if applicable, the intermediate public key certificate of registered API MLs running on systems Y and Z into the truststore of the API ML running on system X.
+1. Import the root and, if applicable, the intermediate public key certificate of registered "Domain APIML 2" , "Domain APIML 3" API MLs running on systems Y and Z into the truststore of the "Domain APIML 1" running on system X.

     - **PKCS12**